Physics-Informed Neural Operators for Cardiac Electrophysiology: Experiments

 \subsection{Zero-Shot Transfer}

 Finally, we evaluated the performance of our operator model in a zero-shot transfer scenario -- i.e., on datasets that were completely unseen during training -- to test the model's ability to learn the system's underlying dynamics and use that knowledge to predict the trajectory of an unseen propagation scenario.
 For example, Figure~\ref{fig:zero-shot-scenario} shows the best-performing models trained exclusively on the planar and centrifugal scenarios, evaluated on the (stable) spiral dataset.
 Despite being trained on simple scenarios, both models can accurately predict the patterns of a more complex propagation scenario.
 The only difference in the model predictions is in the scaling of the voltage field amplitudes, while the qualitative dynamics remain faithful.
+Further exploration of the model's generalisation capabilities, demonstrating the ability to learn across varied parametrisation of the cell model and further examples of zero-shot transfer for propagation scenarios can be found in Section~\ref{ssec:generalisation}.